webappswiz/g2/blog/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 5.3.5 =
+* Security Fix: No longer using document.location to build 'Show Intro' link in admin - Thanks to David Lodge (Pen Test Partners) for notifying us of this issue.
+* Bug Fix: Fixed some notices when certain multisite options are used on BuddyPress
+* Enhancement: New itsec_white_ips filter to allow plugins that work with external services to whitelist service IPs

 = 5.3.4 =
 * Bug Fix: Fixed issue that could cause a fatal error after changing the content directory.